Michael Jackson, Lisa Marie Presley: Marriage Remembered During Her Struggle

 The reason Michael Jackson was not expecting this from Lisa Marie Presley is due to the fact that she initially had him resist filing first.
 The very next day, the tabloids reported that Lisa Marie Presley was filing divorce papers against Michael Jackson — and not the other way around.

-[Feature Image By Stringer/Getty Images]
+[Featured Image by Stringer/Getty Images]